-For more information on reductions or exclusions of benefit payments, refer to refer to pages 24 and 30 (Ref 1) or pages 25 and 31 (Ref 2)
+For more information on reductions or exclusions of benefit payments, see pages 23-24 of your PDS

 3 What are the costs?

 The cost of your Policy depends on a range of factors, including the type of cover, the Life Insured's age and gender, whether or not the Life Insured smokes, the length of time you have had your Policy and how often you choose to pay your premiums.